 Award Amount:

-Recipients, the number of recipients, and the amount of support shall be determined in accordance with current guidelines and procedures.
+Recipients, the number of recipients, and amount of support shall be determined in accordance with current guidelines and procedures.
 The maximum award is $5,000.

 Graduate Student Submission Criteria: